Smolations/lightrider-app/README.md

 ```

 After running this command, you can run a `git status` to see if your branch is
 "behind" the branch on github.
-The next command illustrates how tto pull those
+The next command illustrates how to pull those
 changes down to your local project.

 **Pull down recent changes from repository.** Once you are aware that there are